NahylDev/ltdfrigo/README.md

 # ltdfrigo
- LTD Frigo First script on Fivem wich allow players to buy products at a supermarket called LTD
+ First script on Fivem wich allow players to buy products at a supermarket called LTD